-The African American Cardiovascular Pharmacogenomics Consortium or ACCOuNT is a group of doctors, researchers, community leaders, and patients whose goal is to ensure that all people, including African Americans, benefit fully from precision medicine.
+The African American Cardiovascular Pharmacogenomics Consortium or ACCOuNT is a group of doctors, researchers, community leaders, and patients whose goal is to ensure that all people benefit fully from precision medicine.

 THREE MAIN GOALS

 Search for genetic variations in African Americans that may affect how a person responds to a medication.

 Develop recommendations based on genetic variation that doctors can use when prescribing medications to patients.